 A. An employee shall receive holiday pay at the employee's base hourly straight time rate for a number of hours equal to the employee's regular daily working schedule, not to exceed eight (8) hours.
+Effective with the 2021 Independence Day holiday, employees who work their holiday, at their option, may elect to have their annual leave balance credited with up to eight (8) hours of annual leave in lieu of holiday leave pay.

 Full-time employees receive eight hours of holiday pay.
 Part-time regular employees scheduled to work a minimum of five days per service week are paid for the number of hours in their regular schedule.
-Parttime regular employees who are regularly scheduled to work less than five days per service week receive holiday pay only if the holiday falls on a regularly scheduled workday (ELM Section 434.421).
+Part-time regular employees who are regularly scheduled to work less than five days per service week receive holiday pay only if the holiday falls on a regularly scheduled workday (ELM Section 434.421).
+See Article 11.8 for CCA holiday pay.

-11.3.B B. Holiday pay is in lieu of other paid leave to which an employee might otherwise be entitled on the employee's holiday.
+B. Holiday pay is in lieu of other paid leave to which an employee might otherwise be entitled on the employee's holiday.

-Holiday pay "replaces" other approved paid leave which the employee would otherwise receive on the holiday.
+Holiday pay replaces other approved paid leave which the employee would otherwise receive on the holiday.
 For example, employees who would otherwise receive sick or annual leave on the holiday would not have this time charged against their sick and annual leave balance.